orallony/AWS/Lab 04 - Working with Amazon S3.md

 5. Save changes.
 6. Go back to the **Properties** tab and copy the **Object URL**.
 7. Paste the URL into a new browser tab to verify public access.

-✅ If the file loads in the browser, permissions are working correctly.

----

 ## Task 4: Enable Static Website Hosting